India to require refiners, fertiliser plants to use some green hydrogen

 The draft policy wants green hydrogen to account for 10% of the overall hydrogen needs of refiners from 2023/24, rising to 25% in five years, a government source said.
 The respective requirements for the fertiliser sector are 5% and 20%, he added.

-India is raising its renewable energy capacity, currently 92.97 gigawatts (GW), to meet about two-fifth of its electricity needs by 2030 under the Paris climate accord, compared with 36.7% currently.
+India is raising its renewable energy capacity, currently 92.97 gigawatts (GW), to meet about two-fifths of its electricity needs by 2030 under the Paris climate accord, compared with 36.7% currently.

 It wants to raise renewable energy capacity to 175 GW by 2022 and 450 GW by 2030.